dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/12 Lecture 12.md

 Let $\mathcal{P}_1 \da \PP(\mathcal{E})$ and $\mathcal{P}_2 \da \PP(\mathcal{E}')$ are Severi-Brauers representing $\alpha_1, \alpha_2$ respectively.
 Then $\PP(\mathcal{E} \tensor \mathcal{E}')$ represents $\alpha_1 \alpha_2$.
+This is because Severi-Brauers come with a natural embedding into projective space given by the canonical line bundle, and this yields a geometric way to write down this space.